gradio-app/gradio/guides/05_chatbots/06_creating-a-discord-bot-from-a-gradio-app.md

 ### 4. That's it!

-Try it out and you should be able to generate code for Gradio apps on demand.
+Try it out and you should be able to generate code for Gradio apps directly in your Discord server!